 Most death and bereavement allowances are not means-tested benefits.
-Death benefits can even help you pay for a funeral when you apply for a Funeral Payment.
-Even better news is that they often get awarded whether you are in work or not.
+Death benefits can even help you pay for a funeral arrangements when you apply for a Funeral Payment (details below).

 You need to register the death and arrange a funeral after someone dies.
 In some cases, you may also need to deal with the estate of the deceased person.

-BENEFIT CALCULATOR: Use the benefits calculator to work out your entitlement rights.
+You can use a benefits calculator to work out your entitlement rights.
 Benefit calculators are anonymous, free to use, and have now replaced the Benefits Adviser service.